joshuaswarren/magescotch/README.md

 - Use your favorite IDE to edit the files in public/magento1, public/magento2 and public/dev
 - Access Mailcatcher at [http://192.168.33.10:1080/](http://192.168.33.10:1080/)

+## Common Tasks

+### Add a new project to MageScotch

+In a command prompt on your local machine:

+`cd <MageScotch Directory>/public/`

+`git clone <your project> myproject`

+`cd myproject`

+`cp <wherever you have an SQL dump of your project's database) ./dump.sql`

+`vagrant ssh`  (this command connects you to the MageScotch box via SSH)

+`mysql -u dev -p`

+`(password is dev)`

+`CREATE DATABASE myproject;`

+`GRANT ALL on myproject.* TO 'dev'@'localhost';`(CTRL-D to exit)

+`cd /var/www/public/myproject/`

+`mysql -u dev -p myproject < dump.sql`

+`exit`

+Your project should now appear when you visit http://192.168.33.10/myproject/

+If your project doesn't appear, try clearing any caches, etc.

+You can make changes by editing the files in <MageScotch Directory>/public/myproject/ - any changes made there should take effect immediately.

 ## Credentials

 ### Databases / MySQL

 Username: dev